-As discussed in the Introduction, the TV stations may choose to behave strategically due to their knowledge of the rival station's program.
+As discussed earlier, TV stations may choose to behave strategically due to their knowledge of the rival station's program.
 However, regardless of the location of the rival's program, a station clearly never airs a tune-in for a program that none of its current viewers would like to watch.
 This case arises for station Y when y = 1, and for station Z when z = 0.
 Given that a station cannot communicate any information with the viewers of the other station, it does not pay off for either station to air a tune-in for such programs.

-Let $\beta_i(y, z)$ be a binary variable that assumes a value of 1 if station i airs a tune-in when the two programs are located at (y, z), and 0 otherwise.
-So, if station Y airs a tune-in for y = 0 when z = 0, then we have $\beta_Y(0, 0) = 1$.
+Let $q_i(y, z)$ be a binary variable that assumes a value of 1 if station i airs a tune-in when the two programs are located at (y, z), and 0 otherwise.
+So, if station Y airs a tune-in for y = 0when z = 0, then we have $q_Y(0, 0) = 1$.
 The following lemma is immediate.

-Lemma 1 $\beta_Y(1,z) = 0$ for all z, and $\beta_Z(y,0) = 0$ for all y.
+Lemma 1 $q_Y(1, z) = 0$ for all z, and $q_Z(y, 0) = 0$ for all y.